0xPolygonMiden/compiler/midenc-runner/README.md

 one you get dropped into when the debugger starts.
 The home page contains the following panes:

-* Source Code - displays source code for the current instruction, if available, with the relevant line and span highlighted
+* Source Code - displays source code for the current instruction, if available, with the relevant line and span highlighted, with syntax highlighting (when available)
 * Disassembly - displays the 5 most recently executed VM instructions, and the current cycle count
 * Stack Trace - displays a stack trace for the current instruction, if the program was